charlie763/code-notes/README.md

 ![homescreen](http://drive.google.com/uc?export=view&id=1uI1dgXGcIa8jN49emCgQnpUr8wS9f6xW)

 ## Installation and Usage
 To install, clone the repository and run `bundle install`.
 The gemfile specifies dependencies.
+Database configuration is specified in the `config/database.yml` file and environmental variables are set in the `.env` file.
+To make the github omniauth work a Github KEY and SECRET need to be added as environmental variables.

 Here is an ERD of the models used in the application:
 ![homescreen](https://drive.google.com/uc?export=view&id=1hSrFDUvPk4mj7UBNQY5f4UI5dQ1cUJak)